nuzcraft/slimes_in_this_dungeon/README.md

 * slimes will have simple bump to attack mechanics.
 Their special abilities will have a cooldown time
 * slime ai will be very simple (move towards player) stretch goal will be to have more sophisticated movement patterns
 * adding a small amount of animation will be a stretch goal
+* adding scores and high scores will be a stretch goal as well
 ##### Colors and abilities
 ###### Cyan
 Cyan enemies have wind gusts or force push as an ability